Sanitised/ST-android/README.md

 <img src="pics/ST-android-screenshot.png" alt="Screenshot" width="300">

 This is a personal project and is not affiliated with or endorsed by SillyTavern.
-It is intended primarily for basic on-device chatting; advanced workflows (for example, some extensions) may not work.
+It is intended primarily for basic on-device chatting; advanced workflows (for example, extensions) may not work.

 ## Privacy

 - The app makes no network requests beyond what SillyTavern itself does.
+Exception: loading a custom SillyTavern ZIP runs `npm install` to fetch its dependencies.
 - No telemetry of any kind.
 - Unlike Termux, app works in Private Space/Secure Folder/Secondary profiles.
 - All chats, characters, settings stay local unless you decide to export them manually and share with others.